canonical/chisel-docs/docs/how-to/slice-a-package.md

     slices:
       copyright:
-        contents:
-          # This path is taken from the package contents inspected above.
-          /usr/share/doc/openssl/copyright:
-          # Notice that this path is in fact a symlink to a copyright file in
+        # Notice that the copyright path is a symlink to a copyright file in
         # the libssl3t64 package (which is a dependency of openssl).
         # So we need to add that package's copyright slice as a dependency.
         essential:
           - libssl3t64_copyright
+        contents:
+          # This path is taken from the package contents inspected above.
+          /usr/share/doc/openssl/copyright:
     ```

     Although we are writing the copyright slice first, we typically list the